wuxiaohua1011/mp_update_project/README.md

 - [Dash](https://plot.ly/dash/)

 ## C. Progress
+1. create a pull request for `maggma refactor`
+    - make the `endpointcluster.py` in the main maggma folder(where builders.py is)
+    - Done, but need to ask Shyam how to organize these files, and also where exactly does the dependency comes in
+2. pagination -- dependency
+    - fastapgit i -> dependency
+    - HATEOS
+    - Pagination Dependency added
+        - put the dependency class in `example_models.py` because all endpoints should be using common pagination
+3. Try play with GraphQL-pydantic --query parsing language

+### Dec 5, 2019
+1. updating maggma branch.
+    - encountered problem with writing unnittest -- it does not recognize root endpoint for some reason but does recognize materials endpoint
+    - understood and implemneted a dummy pydantic graphql, trying to think about how to plug it in for our project

 ### Nov 11, 2019
 1. Skip and limit in constructor and apply them throughout different functions that requires it